15 forgotten sci-fi and fantasy series of the 1970s

 3. The Invisible Man

 David McCallum, best known as Illya Kuryakin on The Man from U.N.C.L.E., starred in this update of the H.G.
 Wells classic.
-Of course, this was the second attempt to turn the novel into a TV series, following the 1958 original which can be streamed here on MeTV.com.
+Of course, this was the second attempt to turn the novel into a TV series, following the 1958 original.
 This time, the main character is a scientist for the Klae Corporation working on "molecular disintegration."
 After a traditional pilot, the series struck a lighter, comic tone.
 Nevertheless, it only lasted 12 episodes.

 Image: Universal TV / Wikipedia